When Mom Fails…Crickets

 1. What is God’s actual design for sex?
 (Looking for biblical evidence here, not just traditional “churchy” opinions.)

 Looking to Scripture, we find that fruitfulness is the very first recorded blessing and command to man and woman (Gen. 1:28).
 Zooming in on the creation of humanity in the next chapter, we find that sexual difference is specifically designed by God, and designed to motivate a man to leave his parents and take a wife.
 This moves the conversation in a different direction than the way I was raised.
-Instead of my constant young male horniness being sinful fleshly weakness, it’s the motivator God designed to create a new household.
+Instead of my constant young male horniness being sinful fleshly weakness to be ashamed of, it’s the motivator God designed to create a new household.
 On this account, then, the fact that the desire is so powerful isn’t because you’re extra sinful, it’s because sexual desire is the mainspring of the household, which is in turn the building block of civilization.
 Of course it’s strong!
 We’re supposed to be exercising dominion over the whole world!
 Weak, take-it-or-leave-it desire wouldn’t do the job, would it?

 1. Does the Bible even offer a blueprint for sexual education, or have we been winging it for centuries?